LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 <br>

-P.S.
-I encountered this problem myself when committing code: both black and autopep8 were installed in my pre-commit hooks, which led to formatting conflicts.
+**A fun fact:** I encountered this problem myself when committing code: both black and autopep8 were installed in my pre-commit hooks, but I let Claude Code to follow black, which led to formatting conflicts.

 {{< /sidenote >}}